 - Don’t just wait for the talking to end so you can talk.
 A smart marketer focuses on the speaker and asks questions when there’s room for clarification

 Communication skills are important in most jobs but it is really crucial in a marketing role.

 Marketers are not lone wolfs.

-Their job consists of collaborating across multiple teams to complete their projects.
+Their job consists of collaborating not only within the marketing team but also across multiple teams to complete their projects.
 They work hand in hand with people from sales, finance, customer service and IT departments—to name a few—to get closer to the end result.
 Because with collaboration, the sum is greater than the parts.

 Being a team player is an important marketing skill because teamwork is what separates the good from great companies.

 Whether is a new project, client or trend, the best marketers adapt and evolve.

 Projects can vary from month to month, depending on your clients.
 Trends come and go, so if you’re not moving forward, you’re falling behind.
 The best thing marketers can do is to keep up with new tech, stay flexible and not drag their feet.